 We are part of your community, your neighbors, and are here to help you when your pet needs our care.
 Our pharmacy department is an integral part of our hospital, and the income derived from it helps to carry part of the practice overhead.
 We use pharmacy income to pay staff salaries, utilities, and other expenses related to operating the practice.
 Loss of pharmacy income affects the financial health of the practice, and will adversely affect our ability to provide other services of pet health care economically.
 We always provide authorization for prescriptions to our clients when they request them for their pets, but we ask that you pay a fee of $20 to cover the record-keeping and professional services costs, prior to each authorization for the medication.
 We want you to be properly informed so that you can decide on the best way to use the prescription.
 We appreciate your willingness to let us be a part of your pet’s health care team.

 For your convenience, Seymour Veterinary Hospital, LLC offers an online pharmacy through our “Shopping” section of the website.
-The medications and products purchased through our website maintain the manufacture guarantees as they are mailed directly to you.
+The medications and products purchased through our website maintain the manufacture guarantees as they are mailed directly to you from our distributor in Madison, WI.
 AND, the rebates that we offer are also available to our clients who prefer to use our online pharmacy!